 Hi, I’m Katie.
-Although I primarily call myself a poet, I have my finger in a lot of arts-related pies: poet / lyricist / blogger / arts administrator / workshop leader / project manager / reviewer / occasional frontwoman of a guerrilla poetry mission.
+Although I primarily call myself a poet, I have my finger in a lot of arts-related pies: poet / novelist / lyricist / blogger / arts administrator / workshop leader / project manager / reviewer / open mic host / occasional frontwoman of a guerrilla poetry mission.

 Katie graduated from the University of St Andrews in 2013 with an MLitt in Creative Writing (Poetry), following on from her BA English from Royal Holloway, University of London, in 2012.
-She currently runs New Writing Cumbria (an Eden Arts project), while working on her own poetry and theatre work.
-She also runs interdisciplinary creative projects using social media.
+She currently lives in Cumbria, where she facilitates creative writing workshops in schools and runs Word Mess monthly open mic night.

-Katie’s poetry has appeared in Poetry Review, The Frogmore Papers, Cadaverine, Interpreter’s House, and Velour, as well as anthologies Lines Underwater, 11 Poets and Eloquence in Times of Crisis.
+Katie’s poetry has appeared in Poetry Review, The North, The Compass Magazine, The Frogmore Papers, Cadaverine, Interpreter’s House, and Velour, as well as anthologies This Place I Know, Lines Underwater and Eloquence in Times of Crisis.
 In 2016 she was shortlisted for the Jane Martin Poetry Prize and commended in the York Literature Festival Poetry Competition.
 In 2009 she was highly commended in the Mirehouse Poetry Competition, and was the winner of the Anne Pierson Award for Young Writers in Cumbria in 2008 and 2010.
 She also won the Ver Poets Young Writer’s Prize in 2010, and was shortlisted for the 2010 Above Water Competition.